StoneShark/MancalaGames/README.md

 There are 3 ways to startup Mancala Games:

-1. **man_games_editor.pyw** - allows adjustment of all parameters, does some error checking, game configurations can be loaded, saved, edited and played.
+1. **play_mancala** - allows any preconfigured game to be selected and played.
+Filter options control which games appear in the game selection list.
+Game parameters may not edited, but some game variantions are supported.
-1. **play_mancala.pyw** - allows any preconfigure game to be selected and play.
-Filter options control which game appear in the game list.
-Game parameters may not edited.
+1. **man_games_editor** - allows adjustment of all parameters, does some error checking, game configurations can be loaded, saved, edited and played.
-1. **play.py** - allows starting a preconfigured game from a command line or via short cut.
+1. **play** - allows starting a preconfigured game from a command line or via short cut.

 Game configurations are stored in plain-text, json-string formatted files.
 They may be edited directly.
 Parameters with default values need not be included.

 ## Distribution Files ##

-To download and play Mancala Games on Windows, get the [MancalaGames.tgz](https://github.com/StoneShark/MancalaGames/blob/main/MancalaGames.tgz) file.
+To download and play Mancala Games on Windows, get the MancalaGames.tgz file from the [latest release](https://github.com/StoneShark/MancalaGames/releases).
 It is a self contained set of executables and all required files.
 No installation is required, just expand the zip file which requires 34MB.